-CBD has become a bit of a buzzword among wellness enthusiasts and healthcare professionals alike.
+One product of the cannabis plant, CBD, has become a big thing among wellness enthusiasts and healthcare professionals alike.

-With so much hype sweeping across North America, you may be wondering, “Well, how does CBD make you feel?”
+With so much hype surrounding it, you may be wondering, “How does CBD make you feel?”
 We understand why you might be cautious about a compound derived from the cannabis plant.
 After all, we’re not all teenagers anymore.
-Some of us might not want to feel high.
+Some of us might not want to get high.

-Fortunately, cannabidiol (CBD) is a compound in hemp and marijuana plants that, on its own, does not make you feel high.
-Instead, CBD is a non-intoxicating cannabis compound that offers anti-inflammatory, pain-relieving and anti-anxiety effects, as well as other beneficial properties.
+Fortunately, cannabidiol (CBD) is a compound found in both hemp and marijuana plants that, on its own, does not produce psychoactive effects.
+Instead, CBD is a non-intoxicating cannabis compound that offers anti-inflammatory, pain-relieving and anti-anxiety effects, and has other beneficial properties as well.

-If you’re interested but wary of trying CBD oil, let’s replace your fears with facts about how CBD feels.
+If you’re interested but wary of trying CBD oil, let’s allay your fears with some facts about how CBD feels.
 That way you can make a well-informed decision.

 Does CBD Oil Make You Feel High?

-Let’s make this crystal clear: hemp-derived CBD oil will not make you feel high or produce an intoxicating effect.
-In fact, it’s one of over 100 non-psychoactive (or non-intoxicating) chemical compounds found in cannabis.
-Instead of getting you stoned, CBD feels relaxing and calming without producing any mind-altering effects.
+Let’s make this crystal clear: unlike pot, hemp-derived CBD oil will not make you feel high or produce intoxicating effects.
+In fact, it’s one of over 100 non-psychoactive (or non-intoxicating) chemical compounds found in both types of cannabis plants, marijuana and hemp.
+Instead of getting you stoned, CBD makes you feel relaxed and calm without producing any mind-altering effects.

-You may be surprised to learn that your body produces cannabinoids on its own.
-The human body has an endocannabinoid system responsible for creating and receiving cannabinoids.
+You may be surprised to learn that your body produces substances very similar to cannabinoids, known as endocannabinoids, on its own.
+And the human body has a complete endocannabinoid system responsible for creating and receiving cannabinoids, messengers that coordinate reactions in the body and maintain its homeostasis, or balance.
 This system uses two receptors: the CB1 and CB2 receptors.

-The psychoactive ingredient in cannabis is tetrahydrocannabinol, more commonly known as THC.
+The psychoactive cannabinoid in marijuana is tetrahydrocannabinol, more commonly known as THC.
 This intoxicating compound alters normal brain communication by affecting neurotransmitters directly.
 This influence affects the pleasure, memory, concentration, movement, sensory and time perception centers of the brain by attaching to the CB1 receptor.

-Cannabidiol, or CBD, on the other hand, does not act on your receptors in the same way.
+Cannabidiol, or CBD, on the other hand, does not act on your CBD receptors in the same way.
 Evidence indicates that CBD does not attach directly to these receptors at all.
-Instead, it works through the endocannabinoid system indirectly to relax your body and reduce pain and inflammation.
+Instead, it works through the endocannabinoid system indirectly to relax your body, reduce pain and inflammation, and provide a general feeling of well-being.

 Put simply, CBD does not affect the brain the way THC does.
 It does not make you feel high, disoriented or forgetful.